-As explained in [2], in FQT, supersymmetry is always possible, physical quantities can be only finite, divergences cannot exist in principle, and the concepts of particles, antiparticles, probability and additive quantum numbers can be only approximate if p is very large.
+As explained in [2], in FQT, physical quantities can be only finite, divergences cannot exist in principle, and the concepts of particles, antiparticles, probability and additive quantum numbers can be only approximate if p is very large.
 The construction of FQT is one of the most fundamental (if not the most fundamental) problems of quantum theory.